fenimore/obligarcy/README.md

 In view contract, add sign button.
 Pass a dict including boolean, signing permissions have expired and the css class for deactivated button.
 Add this field, signing permission expiry date to Contract.models
 - Add ping/send to user - use email from User to send challenge/reminder

+- Report when form error occured, so that it can be filled in..